-In order to deal with this change, we are going to dive into what these metrics are, how they will affect your website, and how to approach your SEO strategy in 2021.
+In order to deal with this change, we are going to dive into what these metrics are, how they will affect your website, and the impact it has on your SEO strategy.

 LCP – Largest Contentful Paint